 - Between $600 and $900: Once you cross the $600 mark, you can acquire a laptop with premium design and stylish look.
 You should at least get a 1080p display, if not higher.
 You can expect low volume solid state drive for processing purposes and can even get an additional internal HDD for storage purposes.

-- Above $900: At this premium price range, you expect laptops to have a very good screen with more that 1080p resolution, Quad core processors, with lightning fast speed and discrete dedicated GPUs.
+- Above $900: At this premium price range, you expect laptops to have a very good screen with more than 1080p resolution, Quad-core processors, with lightning fast speed and discrete dedicated GPUs.